 First Campus – South East Wales Reaching Wider Partnership Privacy Notice

-The South East Wales Reaching Wider Partnership (First Campus) is funded by the Higher education Funding Council for Wales (HEFCW) Reaching Wider Programme.
-Our partners are University of South Wales including the Royal Welsh College of Music & Drama, Cardiff Metropolitan University, Cardiff University, Open University, Coleg Gwent, Coleg y Cymoedd, Bridgend College, Cardiff and the Vale College, The College, Merthyr Tydfil, local authorities and schools in South East Wales.
+The South East Wales Reaching Wider Partnership (First Campus) is funded by the Higher Education Funding Council for Wales (HEFCW) Reaching Wider Programme.
+Our partners include University of South Wales including the Royal Welsh College of Music & Drama, Cardiff Metropolitan University, Cardiff University, The Open University in Wales, Coleg Cymraeg Cenedlaethol, Coleg Gwent, Coleg y Cymoedd, Bridgend College, Cardiff and Vale College, The College, Merthyr Tydfil Careers Wales and the Learning and Work Institute.

 First Campus take the protection of the data we hold about participants, teachers and other contacts seriously and is committed to protecting the rights of individuals in line with the Data Protection Laws.

 Each of the three employing universities: The University of South Wales, Cardiff University and Cardiff Metropolitan University are data controllers on behalf of First Campus.
 The University of South Wales is the lead partner and has overall responsibility for ensuring that appropriate processes are in place at each of the three universities for the collection, storage, processing, maintenance, cleansing and retention of personal data including data defined as sensitive.
 As lead partner, the University of South Wales has a Data Protection Officer who can be contacted through firstname.lastname@example.org